JonkHunkle/employeeTracker/README.md

 # Employee Tracker

 ## Description
+As an employer, I need to keep track of various aspects (salary, department, name, etc...) of the employees of my growing business.

-A CLI application using Node.Js, Inquirer and MySql.
+This0 CLI application uses Node.Js, Inquirer and MySql.
 This application is a simple way to keep track of employees, departments, and roles.
 After starting the application, follow the prompts in the command line to track your employees

 ## Table of Contents
 * [Description](#description)